Weekly Digital Bulletin

 We welcome everyone here, regardless of who they are or where they have been.
 We receive communion (the Eucharist) weekly and practice an open table – all are welcome to participate.
 To eliminate any and all barriers to participation we use grape juice and vegan, gluten free bread.

 If you have a little one here, we want you to know we are unbothered by noise and activity and a child being a child.
 There is an area toward the back where they can play if you’d like.
-If you need a quiet place for whatever reason, including diaper changes, the last room on the right is set aside for your use.
+If you need a quiet place for whatever reason, including diaper changes, the last room on the right down the halls is set aside for your use.

 Baby image.
 Created by Aneeque Ahmed from The Noun Project